Home » Self-Help » Family Law » Ending a Marriage

 Fill out and file the At-Issue Memorandum for Trial Setting (L-0031).

 Have someone (who is at least 18 and not involved in your case) mail a copy of the At-Issue Memorandum for Trial Setting (L-0031) to your spouse.
-The person who mails the form must then sign the Proof of Service by Mail on the bottom of the At-Issue Memorandum for Trial Setting (L-0031) and give the form back to you.
+The person who mails the form must then sign the Declaration of Service by Mail on the bottom of the At-Issue Memorandum for Trial Setting (L-0031) and give the form back to you.

 Take your At-Issue Memorandum for Trial Setting (L-0031) to the Clerk’s Office at the Lamoreaux Justice Center.
 They will mail you and your spouse a notice with a court date.
 You and your spouse must go to court on that date for Trial.